Chart Color Schemes

 Health outcomes in Hillston are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

 Hillston's health indicators show below-average results.
-Common health conditions are somewhat typical but higher than national averages among older cohorts.
+Common health conditions are somewhat typical but higher than the national average among older cohorts.

-Private health cover is relatively low at approximately 50% of the total population (~809 people), compared to the national average of 55.3%.
-The most common medical conditions are asthma and arthritis, affecting 7.8 and 6.6% of residents respectively.
-72.4% of residents report being completely clear of medical ailments, compared to 67.6% across Rest of NSW.
-Hillston has 17.4% of its population aged 65 and over (282 people).
-Health outcomes among seniors require more attention than the broader population.
+Private health cover is relatively low at approximately 50% of the total population (around 805 people), compared to the national average of 55.7%.
+The most prevalent medical conditions are asthma and arthritis, affecting 7.8 and 6.6% of residents respectively.
+About 72.4% of residents claim to be completely free from medical ailments, compared to 67.6% in the Rest of NSW.
+Approximately 17.5% of residents are aged 65 and over (around 283 people).
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health